bewuethr/slack-analyzer/docs/implementation.md

 The y-axis is labelled on both sides for every 50, but there are grid lines for every 10.

+## Generate statistics and a boxplot

+The `stats` awk script expects a single column of input and produces statistics with min/max values, mean, and median.
+The output is shown as a table in the generated README.
+The script is called from `slacktenure` using some of the prettyprint functions.

+`durationboxplot.gpi` expects the same input as `stats` and generates a boxplot for that data; it reads the data from standard input so no intermediate file is required.

 ## Tying everything together in a composite run steps action

-In `action.yml`, two run steps tie everything together.
+In `action.yml`, three run steps tie everything together.

 The first step runs `slacktenure` using the required `name` input as the parameter.
 If nothing changed, it exits.